 Huron, David.
 “Tone and Voice,” Music Perception, 19, no. 1 (2001): 1-64.

 Huron, David.
 “Crescendo, Diminuendo Asymmetries in Beethoven’s Piano Sonatas”, Music Perception, 7, no. 4 (1990): 395-402.

 Juslin, Patrik N. and John Sloboda, J. Music and Emotion.
 Oxford: Oxford University Press, 2001.

 Kahneman, Daniel.
 Thinking, Fast and Slow.
 Canada: Random House of Canada, 2011.

-Lehrdahl, Fred and Ray Jackendorff.
+Lerdahl, Fred and Ray Jackendoff.
 A Generative Theory of Tonal Music.
 Cambridge, Massachusetts: The MIT Press, 1983